ferranGimeno/Assignment2/README.txt

 10.Find the users who have tracked an activity in the Forbidden City of Beijing.
     ○ In this question you can consider the Forbidden City to have coordinates that correspond to: lat 39.916, lon 116.397.
+    WITH Q as (SELECT * FROM Activity JOIN Trackpoint ON Activity.id = Trackpoint.activity_id)
+    SELECT user_id FROM Q WHERE lat = 39.916 and lon = 116.397

 11.Find all users who have registered transportation_mode and their most used transportation_mode.
     ○ The answer should be on format (user_id, most_used_transportation_mode) sorted on user_id.